This San Sebastian travel guide was very close to never being written.

 Playa la Zurriola

 The cost of travel in San Sebastian really depends upon what you do while you’re there!
-If you’re a big fan of food, then visiting the many Michelin starred restaurants in the city will greatly eat into your budget!
-This San Sebastian travel guide will show you a few ways that you can avoid this happening!
+If you’re a big fan of food, then visiting the many Michelin-starred restaurants in the city will greatly eat into your budget!
+This San Sebastian City guide will show you a few ways that you can avoid this happening!

 The good thing about travelling in San Sebastian is that a lot of the best things to do in the city are more or less free.
 You have to pay to gain entry to Mount Igeldo, but apart from that, expenses aren’t that much!
 Both of the beaches in the city are free, while Parte Vieja is free to stroll around as well.

 The bulk of your expenses will probably be spent on accommodation and food.
 Depending on the type of accommodation you book while visiting San Sebastian, will determine how cheap it will be!

 I paid €14 for a bed in a room of eight.
 I thought this was quite reasonable considering the hostel had a kitchen, as I saved a bit of money here by being able to cook my own food!
 Obviously, if you stay in a hotel that will be different, as you’ll pay more for a room and food!

 If you really watch your budget you can definitely spend less than €30 a day in San Sebastian.
 Cooking your own food and limiting yourself to one meal in a cafe is the way to do this!